O JARGON BUSTER

 Lancashire.
 Web site.

-- Pictorial Control Descriptions
+- Pictorial Control

-- Symbolic control descriptions,
+- Symbolic control descriptions, defined

-defined by the IOF,
+by the IOF, which have the advantage

-which have the advantage that they are the same everywhere.
+that they are the same everywhere.
+You will be grateful

-You will be grateful if you ever orienteer in a foreign country!
+if you ever orienteer in a foreign country!
+Normally

-will still need to learn them eventually even if you have no plans to
+so you will still need to learn them eventually even if

-venture overseas.
-The official definitions can be downloaded.
-When you think you known them,
+definitions can be downloaded.
+When you think

-fun testing yourself with this game.
+you known them, have fun testing yourself with this game.

 - Planner

-- One of the three main officials at an orienteering event,
+- One of the three main officials at an orienteering

-others being the organiser and controller.
+event, the others being the organiser

-providing the overprinted maps or master maps and the control
+overprinted maps or master maps and the control

-and for getting the controls into the forest and
+descriptions, and for getting the controls into the forest and in the right places.

 - Platform

-- A small level patch of ground, typically circular and about
+- A small level patch of ground, typically circular and

+about 3m in diameter.
 Often caused by charcoal burning.

 - Point feature

-- Anything on the map which is not a line
+- Anything on the map which is not a line feature, such as a knoll, depression,

 or boulder.